Private Business Loans

 How Private Business Loans & Traditional Bank Loans Work

-Private money lenders are non-bank lenders, such as individual investors, business lending firms, or fintech platforms, that offer private funding directly to businesses.
+Private money lenders are non-bank business lenders, such as individual investors, business lending firms, or fintech platforms, that offer private funding directly to businesses and provide small business financing outside of traditional banks.
 Unlike banks or the Small Business Administration (SBA), these lenders operate with fewer regulations and more flexibility, allowing them to approve loans based on opportunity rather than strict underwriting guidelines.
+They can sometimes approve non-bank business loans based on projected cash flow or asset value, even when traditional underwriting says no.

 Private lenders often focus more on the strength of your business plan, projected cash flow, or available collateral than on traditional metrics like credit history.
 This makes them ideal for:

-• Small businesses needing short-term working capital to manage payroll or inventory
+• Small businesses that need short-term working capital to manage payroll or inventory.

-Because of their increased risk tolerance and faster approval timelines, private loans typically come with higher interest rates and shorter repayment periods than traditional loans.
+Due to their higher risk tolerance and faster approval timelines, private loans generally carry higher interest rates and shorter repayment periods compared to traditional loans.
 Still, they offer fast, flexible access to funding when time and paperwork are limiting factors.

 Not all private lenders are the same.
-Some specialize in fast working capital, others in real estate investment, or startup financing.
-Below is a side-by-side comparison of leading private money lenders for small business loans in 2025.
+Some specialize in fast working capital, others in real estate investment or startup financing.
+Below is a side-by-side comparison of leading private money lenders for small business loans in 2026.
+Clarify Capital can also match you with multiple private business lenders in its network so you can compare offers in one place.

 LenderLoan AmountTypical APR / FeesRepayment TermsFunding SpeedMinimum Requirements